 Khalif is currently the Varsity Assistant Coach at Nicolet High School in Glendale, WI.
 Prior to this season Khalif was the Varsity Assistant coach at Dominican High School.
 Dominican was the #1 ranked team in the Southeastern Wisconsin area.
 At Dominican, Khalif coached and mentored the #1 ranked center in the United States, Diamond Stone.

-Khalif is also an active member of the John H. Scott Memorial Scholarship Foundation.
+Khalif is also the Vice President of the John H. Scott Memorial Scholarship Foundation.

 Que El-Amin began his entrepreneurial pursuits in 2007 beginning with Scott Crawford, Inc. as a real estate managing entity of which he still owns and operates.
 Scott Crawford, Inc. has constructed residential real estate transactions totaling tens of millions of dollars in sales, working with hundreds of real estate professionals.